SumoLogic/sumologic-kubernetes-collection/deploy/docs/Best_Practices.md

 please copy full `fluent-bit.config.inputs` section from [values.yaml](../helm/sumologic/values.yaml) and change `Path` to `/var/log/pods/*/*/*.log`.

-In addition, Fluentd and/or OpenTelemetry confuguration should be changed as well.
+In addition, Fluentd and/or OpenTelemetry configuration should be changed as well.

 Please take a look at the following examples which contains all of required changes: